Learn when, where, and how to approach your UTA training!

 If you do them too early you won’t maintain the leg strength for race day, and if you do them too late you will go into the UTA fatigued and not able to perform at your best.

-On your long run 3 weeks out from race day, try to include a long downhill, and run it at a steady/hard pace.
+On your long run 3 weeks out from race day, try to include a long downhill.
+Run it at a steady/hard pace.
 When we run down hills we use our quad muscles as brakes.
 Training on a long downhill will make your quads stronger which will help a huge amount when it comes to running down Kedumba on race day.

-For the UTA11, that final long run 3 weeks out would be best to be on a trail with a lot of stairs, you don’t need to worry about running downhill fast, you need your legs to be strong enough to be able to negotiate (and hopefully enjoy) all those stairs!
+For the UTA11 and UTA22, your final long run 3 weeks out, would be best to be on a trail with a mixture of stairs and single track.
+You don’t need to worry about running downhill fast, you need your legs to be strong enough to be able to negotiate (and hopefully enjoy) a big stair climb near the end of your race.

 For more information on your up and downhill technique, check out this article including videos on how to improve your UTA hill technique.